-3.2.
-Lifestyle and environment
+3.2 Lifestyle and Environment

-This is a catch-all theme which describes the recommended research on factors which increase the risk of mortality.
+This is a catch-all theme, which describes the recommended research on factors which increase the risk of mortality.

-3.2.1.
-Smoking
+3.2.1 Smoking

-The impact of smoking behaviour on mortality is also discussed in section 3.3.1 describing the literature on heart disease.
-However, it is interesting that when asked several of the experts from the Actuarial Profession recommended the work of Doll on smoking dating from the 1950s, illustrating the importance which this work still has on mortality developments research.
-Doll was one of the first epidemiologists to link smoking behaviour with the incidence of lung cancer (Doll et al, 2004).
-A number of other papers on smoking were recommended to the scoping project by members of the Actuarial Profession.
-These include a paper which has attempted to estimate the contribution of smoking related causes of death to hospital admissions and all-cause mortality (The Information Centre, 2006).
-It was found that in 2004/05 approximately 1.4 million admissions were made to NHS hospitals with a primary diagnosis of a disease which can be caused by smoking.
+The impact of smoking behaviour on mortality is also discussed in Section 3.3.1, describing the literature on heart disease.
+However, it is interesting that, when asked, several of the experts from the Actuarial Profession recommended the work of Doll on smoking dating from the 1950s, illustrating the importance which this work still has in mortality developments research.
+Doll was one of the first epidemiologists to link smoking behaviour with the incidence of lung cancer (see Doll & Hill, 2004, for an overview).
+A number of other pieces of research on smoking were recommended to the scoping project by members of the Actuarial Profession.
+These include a presentation by Humble & Wilson (2008), which described a model which examines the influence of alternative scenarios of smoking behaviour on mortality.
+In addition, a study which has attempted to estimate the contribution of smoking-related causes of death to hospital admissions and all-cause mortality was recommended (The Information Centre, 2006).
+It was found that, in 2004/05, approximately 1.4 million admissions were made to NHS hospitals with a primary diagnosis of a disease which can be caused by smoking.
 This is a rise of 300,000 admissions since 1995/96.
-This study also estimated that out of a total of 500,755 deaths in England and Wales in 2004, amongst adults aged over 35, 88,800, or 18%, were caused by smoking.
-The specific link between smoking and cancer mortality is discussed further in a book recommend to the scoping group (Swerdlow et al, 2001).
-The relationship of cohort and socio-economic group to smoking behaviour is the subject of another ONS paper recommended to the scoping group (Davy, 2007).
-Davy found that people born 1926-1950 living in manual households were more likely to become smokers than those in non-manual households.
+This study also estimated that, out of a total of 500,755 deaths in England and Wales in 2004, amongst adults aged over 35, 88,800, or 18%, were caused by smoking.
+The specific link between smoking and cancer mortality is discussed further in a book recommended to the scoping group (Swerdlow et al., 2001).
+The relationship of the cohort and socio-economic groups to smoking behaviour is the subject of another ONS paper recommended to the scoping group (Davy, 2007).
+Davy found that people born between 1926 and 1950 living in manual households were more likely to become smokers than those in non-manual households.
 However, both groups later gave up smoking at similar rates.
-Those cohorts born 1956-1985 were less likely to start smoking, but were also less likely to give up.
-The rate of giving up amongst the nonmanual group declined slightly; however, the vast majority of manual men and women who started smoking remained smokers.
-The relationship between socio-economic group and mortality is described further in the following sub-section.
+Those cohorts born between 1956 and 1985 were less likely to start smoking, but were also less likely to give up.
+The rate of giving up amongst the non-manual group declined slightly; however, the vast majority of manual men and women who started smoking remained smokers.
+The relationship between socio-economic group and mortality is described further in Section 3.2.2.

-3.2.2.
-Socio-economic circumstances
+3.2.2 Socio-economic circumstances